pa4080/spasov-me/README.md

 - [ ] Blog feed public
 - [ ] Blog post public
 - [ ] API for creating blog posts
+- [ ] Refactor Pages/admin like the other admin pages ??
+  - [ ] Use server actions to get and manipulate the data
+  - [ ] Simplify `_pages.actions.ts` by removing th un necessary return objects
+  - [ ] Add revalidation and redirect to the end of the actions

 ## Next.js features to learn